Velocity Summit – 2019

 Catalant Platform Demos Available Upon Request

 Burning questions you’d like to surface to your peers?
 Need input on mission critical work you’ve been tasked with?
-This is your opportunity to learn and share directly with your peers in breakout sessions built around Summit attendees’ most pressing issues.
-Choose to join one of three sessions led by Summit speakers:
+This is your opportunity to learn and share directly with your peers in breakout sessions built around two topics of discussion.
+Choose to join one of two sessions led by Summit speakers:

 Creating New Sources of Value & Enabling Rapid Innovation at Anheuser-Busch InBev